kitomer/bunny/README.md

 # Roadmap

 - Write the language spec and implement the C library in a timely manner.
+  1. Write c file with typedefs for lang constructs and parse() func to turn char* into language construct
+  2. Write func to run language construct
+  3. Compile as c library
+  4. Small c cmdline prog link lib, read input file, compile program as standalone exe
+  5. Small c http server (libmicrohttpd) embed c lib, run code via http
+  6. Compile lib to js with WASM compiler
+  7. Small js wrapper to use WASM lib to run code in browser or using c server
 - Write the platform specs afterwards.
 - Realize some of the specific platform implementations.